RaInta/SparseGravitationalWaves/README.md

 The internet would be a pretty, but relatively empty, place if it weren't for sparse methods.
 Most lossy compression methods, such as [JPEG](https://en.wikipedia.org/wiki/JPEG) in the case of images, is based on the observation that most coefficients in commonly used basis systems (_e.g._ raw pixels) are negligible or ignorable in some way.
 This concept of _sparsity_ is seen across just about every domain in nature, from telecommunications to seismic phenomena.

-The focus of this project is on the vibrations in--and of--space-time itself, known as [_Gravitational waves_](https://en.wikipedia.org/wiki/Gravitational_wave).
+The focus of this project is on the vibrations in--and of--space-time itself, known as [_gravitational waves_](https://en.wikipedia.org/wiki/Gravitational_wave).
 Gravitational wave signals are expected be sparse in four main sensing bases, according to the source: transient ('burst') sources are expected to appear as isolated pulses in the time domain, quasi-monochromatic ('continuous') signals appear as a small number of frequencies in the Fourier domain.
-The early (stationary phase) inspiral portion of an unstable close compact binary system is expected to produce a sparse signal in the time-frequency ('chirp') plane (which we've already seen!).
+The early (stationary phase) inspiral portion of an unstable close compact binary system is expected to produce a sparse signal in the time-frequency ('chirp') plane ([which we've already seen!](https://www.ligo.caltech.edu/detection) ).
 Finally the so-called 'stochastic background' is sparse in an inter-detector cross-correlation space in the Fourier domain.

 Recently a powerful mathematical framework has been developed, allowing _e.g._ accurate reconstruction of signals sampled at rates well below that determined by the Shannon-Nyquist limit, as long as the signal is known to be sparse in some representation.